gwu-libraries/python-camp/textbook/intro.md

 Because demand is typically high and space is limited, we give priority to those who consider themselves beginners at programming, who have not recently learned a language similar to Python (_e.g._, R), and who don't currently have other opportunities to learn Python through their coursework at GW.

-To apply, please submit the application form for the Camp you wish to attend below.
-There is a separate application form for each camp.
-If you wish to be considered for both, please apply only to the November 2024 camp.
-Those we cannot accommodate in November will automatically be considered for the December 2024 camp.
+To apply, please submit the application form below, indicating which Camp you wish to attend.

 {{ camp_name }} {{ application_url }}.
 Applications are due by **{{ application_deadline }}**.

-{{ camp_name2 }} {{ application_url2 }}.
-Applications are due by **{{ application_deadline2 }}**.

 Decisions will be announced within two weeks of the application deadline.